handuozh/personal_logseq/pages/my_contrib.md

 ### However, the
 ### Deep learning architecture
 ## Multiple sensor fusion
-## A versatile localization system with
+## A versatile localization system with online and offline mode and multiple sensor support.